guadag12/guadag12/README.md

-- I'm a Computational Social Scientist and I make analysis about politics & society using R and Python 👩‍💻.
+- I'm a PhD student in Politics and Government and a member of the [Interdisciplinary Laboratory of Computational Social Science](https://ilcss.umd.edu/) at University of Maryland.
+Preciously I studied Data Science at [University of Essex](https://www.essex.ac.uk/).
-- I'm a tech leader in the [Observatorio de Redes](https://twitter.com/O_de_R), here I research about social network theory and social listening 🕸.
+- I conduct analyses on public opinion, social media, democracy, and social networks using R and Python 👩‍💻.
-- Also, I teach in the University of Buenos Aires in the Seminar [Laboratorio de Politicas Públicas](https://twitter.com/LABPoliticasUBA) and in [EANT](https://twitter.com/eanttech) about data science 👥🔬.
+- I used to teach Statistics and Computational Methods at the University of Buenos Aires in the seminar [Laboratorio de Politicas Públicas](https://twitter.com/LABPoliticasUBA),  as well as at [FLACSO](https://www.flacso.org.ar/formacion-academica/big-data-e-inteligencia-territorial/cuerpo-docente/), [UNSAM](https://noticias.unsam.edu.ar/2023/08/28/pmet-septiembre-ciencia-de-datos-aplicada-para-la-administracion-publica-y-ciencias-sociales/) and [EANT](https://twitter.com/eanttech) focusing on data science 👥🔬.

 ### Projects that I've been worked on: